lyhyl/Reti-Pioneer/README.md

 ![img](figures/logo.png)

-Low-Cost Pre-Trained Oculomics Models for Multimorbidity Detection and Prediction
+From Oculomics to Clinical Practice: A Low-Cost AI Framework for Multimorbidity Detection via Retinal Imaging

 For more information, please visit our [website](https://www.retipioneer.cn).